 Step 7.
 The EDA tool performs the time domain simulation on the upstream channel, which consists of Tx1, physical channel 1, and Rx1, according to the AMI flow defined in the specification for channels without Repeaters.

 Step 8.
 The EDA tool samples the output waveform of Retimer Rx1 AMI_GetWave at ½ UI after each clock time returned by the function, generates a digital stimulus as the input to Tx2’s algorithmic model, regardless of whether Tx2’s AMI_GetWave exists or not, and performs the simulation on the downstream channel, which consists of Tx2, physical channel 2, and Rx2, according to the AMI flow defined in the specification for channels without Repeater.
-The logic level of the digital stimulus is 1 if sampled value >= Rx1’s Rx_Receiver_Sensitivity and 0 if sampled value <= Rx1’s Rx_Receiver_Sensitivity.
+For NRZ signaling where Modulation or Modulation_Levels is not used, the logic level of the digital stimulus is 1 if sampled value >= Rx1’s Rx_Receiver_Sensitivity and 0 if sampled value <= Rx1’s Rx_Receiver_Sensitivity.
 If –Rx1’s Rx_Receiver_Sensitivity < sampled value < Rx1’s Rx_Receiver_Sensitivity, the logic level is unchanged from the previous bit.
 The digital stimulus shall have values of -½ volt for logic 0 and +½ volt for logic 1.
+When the PAM4 parameters introduced in IBIS 6.1 are used, the digital state of the receiver is determined by the parameters PAM4_UpperThreshold, PAM4_CenterThreshold, PAM4_LowerThreshold, PAM4_UpperEyeOffset, PAM4_CenterEyeOffset, and PAM4_LowerEyeOffset, and the stimulus is determined by the Modulation parameter.
+When the PAMn parameters introduced in IBIS 7.2 are used, the digital state of the receiver is determined by the parameters PAM_Thresholds and PAM_Offsets.
+The simulator prepares the input stimulus for the attached Tx according to rules described for the Modulation_Levels parameter.

 Steps 7 through 8 can be called once or can be called multiple times to process the full analog waveform.
-Splitting up the full analog waveform into multiple calls reduces the memory requirements when doing long simulations and allows AMI_GetWave to return model status every so many bits.
+Processing the full analog waveform using multiple calls, where each call passes the model a block of samples, reduces the memory requirements when performing long simulations.
+This also allows AMI_GetWave to return model status after processing each block (note that the size of a block is not limited to the number of samples needed to define an integer number of complete symbols).
 Once all blocks of the input waveform have been processed, the EDA tool calls the AMI_Close function of each algorithmic model in Tx1, Rx1, Tx2, and Rx2.

 Since the Retimer output signal is driven by a digital stimulus as described above in step 8, jitter and noise parameters specified in Retimer .ami files are applied according to the specification for channels without Repeaters.